 19. 43% of employees prefer being praised privately.

-Recent motivation in the workplace statistics show that 43% of employees prefer getting recognized privately during one-on-one sessions with the manager.
+Recent personal motivation statistics show that 43% of employees prefer getting recognized privately during one-on-one sessions with the manager.
 Only 10% would prefer to get praised publicly in front of their colleagues, whereas 9% said they would like to receive the praise in written form.

 20. 81% of employers say improving talent retention is the key motivator for adopting flexible work policies.

 As per scientific facts about motivation, flexible work seems to have become a norm.
 A growing number of workers say they would choose a job with flexible work options over one without.
-In response, 83% of employers have already adopted a flexible workplace policy in the past 10 years.
+According to March 2022 estimates, 69% of organizations in the US are implementing a hybrid workplace policy.

 21. 70% of employees agree that motivation would improve significantly if managers said “thank you” more often.